Purpose and Scope

 We inform all clients to maintain confidentially and not share with others its usernames and private passwords or as provided by us.
 The company bears no responsibility for any unlawful or unauthorized use of clients’ personal information due to the misuse or misplacement of clients’ access codes (i.e. passwords /credentials), negligent or malicious, however conducted.

-How the Company treats your personal data for marketing activities and whether profiling is used for such activities
+How the Company treats our clients personal data for marketing activities and whether profiling is used for such activities

-The Company may process your personal data to inform you about products, services and offers that may be of interest to you.
-The personal data that we process for this purpose consists of information you provide to us and data we collect and/or infer when you use our services, such as information on your transactions.
-We study all such information to form a view on what we think you may need or what may interest you.
-In some cases, profiling is used, i.e. we process your data automatically with the aim of evaluating certain personal aspects in order to provide you with targeted marketing information on products.
+The Company may process our clients personal data to inform our clients about products, services and offers that may be of interest to them.
+The personal data that we process for this purpose consists of information our clients provide to us and data we collect and/or infer when they use our services, such as information on our clients transactions.
+We study all such information to form a view on what we think our clients may need or what may interest them.
+In some cases, profiling is used, i.e. we process our clients data automatically with the aim of evaluating certain personal aspects in order to provide them with targeted marketing information on products.

-We can only use your personal data to promote our products and services to you if we have your explicit consent to do so – by clicking on the tick box during the account opening form – or in certain cases, if we consider that it is in our legitimate interest to do so.
+We can only use our clients personal data to promote our products and services to them if we have our clients explicit consent to do so – by clicking on the tick box during the account opening form – or in certain cases, if we consider that it is in our legitimate interest to do so.

-Further, you have the option to choose whether you wish to receive marketing related emails (company news, information about campaigns, the company’s newsletter, the company’s strategic report, etc.) to your provided email address by clicking the relevant tick box during the account opening form.
+Further, our clients have the option to choose whether they wish to receive marketing related emails (company news, information about campaigns, the company’s newsletter, the company’s strategic report, etc.) to our clients provided email address by clicking the relevant tick box during the account opening form.

-You have the right to object at any time to the processing of your personal data for marketing purposes or unsubscribe to the provision of marketing related emails by the Company, by contacting at any time our customer support department via the following ways:
+Our clients have the right to object at any time to the processing of our clients personal data for marketing purposes or unsubscribe to the provision of marketing related emails by the Company, by contacting at any time our customer support department via the following ways:

-The Company will keep your personal data for as long as a business relationship exists with you, either as an individual or in respect of our dealings with a legal entity you are authorized to represent or are beneficial owner.
-Once the business relationship with you has ended, we are required to keep your data for a maximum period of five years to meet our regulatory and legal requirements.
+The Company will keep our clients personal data for as long as a business relationship exists with our clients, either as an individual or in respect of our dealings with a legal entity our clients are authorized to represent or are beneficial owner.
+Once the business relationship with our clients has ended, we are required to keep our clients data for a maximum period of five years to meet our regulatory and legal requirements.

-If reasonably necessary or required to meet other legal, contractual or regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions, we may also keep for an additional three years some of your information as required, even after the above-mentioned period.
+If reasonably necessary or required to meet other legal, contractual or regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions, we may also keep for an additional three years some of our clients information as required, even after the above-mentioned period.